 The ideal temperature for the growth of bacteria is 4-63 degrees Celsius and they grow rapidly at body temperature, 37 degrees Celsius.

-The temperature range of most of the kitchen is ideal for the growth of bacteria.
+The temperature range of most of the kitchens is ideal for the growth of bacteria.
 The food should not be kept at the temperature range of 4 to 63 degrees Celsius for more than 1 or 1/2 hours.

 Heat register spores need 4 to 5 hours of boiling to get killed.
 To make the food completely safe, the food should be heated for a sufficient length of time.
 Bacteria at cold temperature neither get killed nor do they multiply.
 They remain dormant for long periods.